sadricodes/scriptify/documentation/moduleGuides/wrapperSwitch/wrapperSwitchAdmin.md

 - ### Adding the name switch

+  To switch the account name, Wrapper Switch changes the innerText property of an element.
+To make it work, we just need to tell it what HTML element in the template needs to be changed.

   - #### Open up the Post Row HTML template for editing

     Detailed steps for this can be found above if you need them.